center-for-threat-informed-defense/attack_to_veris/src/veris_diff/README.md

 # Veris Diff Scripts
-This folder contains a script used to generate a diff file between versions of the Veris schema
+This folder contains a script used to generate a diff file between versions of the VERIS schema

 ## diff_veris.py
 ### Description
-Generates a file that describes the differences between two different versions of the Veris schema.
+Generates a file that describes the differences between two different versions of the VERIS schema.
 This has been tested on the verisc versions of the schema.

 It outputs both a .json and .md file that include the changes.